ShreyasPen/Grade-Point-Pro/README.md

 - Add any amount of courses and remove them if needed
 - Clear Instruction provided for easy use
 - FAQ section to address common questions
+- Ability to transfer your GPA chart to a Microsoft Word document
 # Instructions
 1. Running the Application:
 - Open the Python file in your preferred IDE and run the program to launch the GPA calculator.